 During an odd phase of fascination with American politics (I’m Canadian), I stumbled across Nate Silver’s website’s (fivethirtyeight.com) political coverage of the 2016 Idaho primary.
 Their cold, analytical coverage of the election appealed to me.
 It turns out Nate also wrote a book about prediction, which luckily for me, is also in audiobook format.

-The core idea The takeaway from this book is essentially this: prediction is really hard and most people (and machines) suck at it (expect for weather forecasters).
+The takeaway from this book is essentially this: prediction is really hard and most people (and machines) suck at it (expect for weather forecasters).
 More concerningly (is that a word?), most people don’t even know that they suck at it.
 Oh, and you should use Bayesian statistics to give probabilistic estimates and update your probabilities when you get new information.

 This book encouraged me to take a hard look at my own predictions.
 Do I suck at it?
 Do I actually understand Bayes theorem?